NCAS-CMS/um-training/_sources/running.rst.txt

   There are many other fields that can be output for a job.
 For more information see the Man page (``man sacct``).
 You can see a list of all the fields that can be specified in the ``--format`` option by running ``sacct --helpformat``.

-* Did the linear solve for the Helmholtz problem converge in the final timestep?

-* How many prognostic fields were read from the start file?

 Binary output - work and share
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default the UM will write all output to the directory it was launched from, which will be the task's ``work`` directory.
 However, all output paths can be configured in the GUI and in practice most UM tasks will send output to one or both of the suite's ``work`` or ``share`` directories.